metabase/metabase/docs/questions/query-builder/expressions/datetimeadd.md

 | Timestamp               | ✅                   |
 | Boolean                 | ❌                   |
 | JSON                    | ❌                   |

+We use "timestamp" and "datetime" to talk about any temporal data type that's supported by Metabase.

 If your timestamps are stored as strings or numbers in your database, an admin can [cast them to timestamps](../../../data-modeling/metadata-editing.md#casting-to-a-specific-data-type) from the Data Model page.